 Add "eggs": Diced hard-boiled eggs sometimes appear in macaroni salad, so you could include some of this Eggy Tofu if you'd like a substitution.
 (I find it's not necessary however.)

-Or for a fun variation, try this Mexican Macaroni Salad tossed in a creamy southwest dressing!
+Mexican-style: For a fun variation, try this Mexican Macaroni Salad tossed in a creamy southwest dressing!

 Serving